sholsapp/gallocy/resources/IMPLEMENTATION.md

   - [release](http://en.wikipedia.org/wiki/Consistency_model#Release_Consistency)
   - [lazy-release](http://en.wikipedia.org/wiki/Consistency_model#Release_Consistency)
   - *[and many, many more...](http://en.wikipedia.org/wiki/Consistency_model)*

+New consistency models are being invented even today, as was the case with JIAJIA and it's use of a hybrid coherence protocol that employs *home-based* software techniques with *lock-based* write notices.

 Strong models often guarantee a more atomic model (i.e., a memory will read the value that was last written to it).
 Such strong guarantee come at the cost of